soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 At this point, our saliency map would be "speckled", with scattered points of high intensity and all other locations being low intensity.
 This saliency map likely diverges from the real gaze distribution because of the limited sample size of fixation points.
 When testing greater fixation point sample sizes, we see that on the limit of infinite sample size, the saliency map would converge to a smooth probability distribution rather than a discrete point cloud.

 Thus, if we wish to obtain a better estimate of the real gaze distribution, we should blur the saliency map with a Gaussian kernel to obtain a smoother probability distribution.
 This step is referred to as "regularization".
 Note that it is convention to set the size of the Gaussian kernel to a pixel value equivalent to one degree of visual angle in length from the human subject's perspective.
-See figure 1 for an illustrative example of both speckled and regularized saliency maps.
+See Figure 1 for an illustrative example of both speckled and regularized saliency maps.

 If we perform these regularization steps on collected fixations from human subjects for an image, the resulting regularized saliency map is our best proxy for the real gaze distribution.
 We will refer to this as a "real map" for brevity.